 What chemicals does a foam mattress release?

-So what VOC’s are released from synthetic foam?
+So what VOCs does synthetic foam release?
 Chlorofluorocarbons, toluene, formaldehyde, benzene, methylene chloride, trichloroethane, naphthalene, and perfluorocarbons.
-Well that sounds healthy, let’s run through them quickly.
+Well that sounds healthy.
+Let’s run through them quickly.
 Chlorofluorocarbons are greenhouse gasses that, with overexposure, can cause loss of concentration, dizziness, central nervous system depression, and cardiac arrhythmia.
 Toluene is a neurotoxin.
 In low to moderate levels of exposure through inhaling, toluene can cause confusion, tiredness, memory loss, nausea, and loss of appetite, hearing, and the ability to see color.

 Formaldehyde in Foam Mattresses